 $71,870,729

-It stars George Clooney, Tim Blake Nelson, and John Turturro in the leads, with Chris Thomas King, Holly Hunter, John Goodman, and Charles Durning in supporting roles.
+The movie features standout performances by George Clooney, Tim Blake Nelson, and John Turturro in the lead roles, with strong support from Chris Thomas King, Holly Hunter, John Goodman, and Charles Durning.

 ActionCrimeDrama